KevinChngJY/IntelligentReservationSystem/README.md

 1.  `Agent` class that handles all interactions with rules.
 2.  `HouseKeeping` class that handles maintenance of resources (e.g. database entries)

 Configuration file **config.ini** has link to database (and its tables) as well as rules builder.
 As a text file, It may be modified to:
 1. Configure custom rules or rules order, and
 2. Path to link to different database.

 In addition, there is **util.py** that is useful for initialization and simulation.

+Dependencies: Install packages as listed in **requirements.txt** to either virtual environment or what not.
+Type line below in command line to create *Anaconda* virtual environment as well as installing required packages.
+Replace `<env>` with your desired virtual environment name.

+>`$ conda create --name <env> --file requirements.txt -y`

+Once installation completed, activate the virtual environment.

+>`$ conda activate <env>`

 A. Initialization